elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/objects.md

 ---

-### Is JavaScript capable of handling computed properties using object literal notation?
+### Is JavaScript able to implement computed properties using object-literal notation?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, you can use object literal notation to assign the expression as a property on the object without having to create it first.
+  <div><strong>Interview Response:</strong> Yes, you may assign the expression as a property to an object without first creating it with object-literal notation.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />